em-tlm/ts-lib-notification/README.md

 ### `config.env == 'test'`

-All text, email, call action will succeed, but no notification will be sent out.
+All text, email, call action will succeed, but no notifications will be sent out.

 ### `config.env != 'production'`